DriesAllaerts/lbow/README.md

 Copyright notice:

 Technische Universiteit Delft hereby disclaims all copyright interest in the program “LBoW”.
-LBoW is a python package to solve Linear Buoyancy Wave problems written by the Author(s).\n
+LBoW is a python package to solve Linear Buoyancy Wave problems written by the Author(s).
 Henri Werij, Dean of Faculty of Aerospace Engineering, Technische Universiteit Delft.

 © 2022, D. Allaerts